-- 1. Obtain the key for the antitheft lug nut. - 2.
-Place it on top of the nut, and be sure to hold the key square to it.
+- 1. Obtain the key for the antitheft lug nut. - Place the key on top of the nut, and be sure to hold the key square to it.
 If you hold the key at an angle, you may damage both key and nut.
-Don't use a power impact wrench. - 3.
-Place the lug wrench on top of the key and apply pressure.
+Don't use a power impact wrench. - Place the lug wrench on top of the key and apply pressure.
 Turn the wrench counterclockwise.